 Why should you do affiliate marketing on Shopify?

 First and foremost, let’s take a look at statistics.
-According to Statista, affiliate marketing spending will research a record-breaking 8.2 billion dollars by 2022.
+According to Statista, affiliate marketing spending will rearch a record-breaking 8.2 billion dollars by the end of 2022.
 Obviously, it’s a profitable ship to jump on, no matter what kind of store you run.